Legitimizing Tactics Most Likely Occur When Agents

 The Role of Legitimizing Tactics in Agent Success

 The necessity of these tactics is particularly pronounced in high-stakes scenarios, such as selling luxury goods, financial services, or complex technical solutions.
-In such cases, clients are more likely to question the legitimacy of the agent’s recommendations.
+In practice, in such cases, clients are more likely to question the legitimacy of the agent’s recommendations.
 Without proper legitimizing strategies, agents risk losing credibility and, ultimately, the opportunity to close a deal.

 Common Legitimizing Tactics Used by Agents